Nanan Healthy Faucet Review

 The Nanan did a little better with the lower level chlorinated water, dropping its concentration from the 20-50 ppm mark on the test strip to the 10-20 ppm band.
 However, this still wasn't really drinkable, being orders of magnitude more chlorinated than most swimming pools.

 Unsurprisingly at this point, the Nanan also did very poorly in this metric.
-We used salt dissolved in water as our sample mineral, mixing a batch of supply water that had a concentration of around 445 ppm.
+We used salt dissolved in water as our sample contaminant, mixing a batch of supply water that had a concentration of around 445 ppm.
 After running it through the Nanan, we measured the water and found the concentration to be about the same, earning this product a 1 out of 10 when it came to mineral removal, which comprises a quarter of its overall score.

 For this metric, accounting for 15% of the overall score, we evaluated and judged how good each filter made the water taste.
 We scored by having a panel of taste testers try each water sample without knowing which filter produced it.
 For the first test, we ran clean water through each filter, to see if it added any unsavory flavors.
 For the second, we ran a batch of objectively awful tasting water — flavored with chlorine and salt — through each product, to see if it could successfully remove the contaminants.
 The Nanan did neither of these very well, earning it a 3 out of 10 for its paltry performance.